csanz/aicontext/CONTEXT.md

 - **Build Directories**: Common build directories like `target/`, `bin/`, `obj/`, `dist/`, `build/` are excluded
 - **Rust-specific Artifacts**: Special handling for Rust build artifacts with patterns like `.rcgu.o` and `.d` files
 - **Directory Structure Filtering**: The directory tree output is post-processed to remove any remaining references to binary files or build directories
+- **.gitignore Support**: Automatically respects and follows patterns defined in your project's .gitignore file

 ### Custom Exclusion Patterns